How Much Does a Divorce Cost on Average in 2025?

 • Other information that the courts require, which depends specifically on jurisdiction.

-Following the filing, the spouse served with the petition – known as the respondent – must respond to the petition stating that they either agree to divorce and the reasons for it or not.
-Regardless, both parties to the divorce must go through and list all of their assets, income, and expenses.
-If both parties agree to the divorce terms, the court enters a judgment on the record, through which divorce becomes official.
+Once filed, the spouse served with the petition – the respondent – must reply, either agreeing to the dissolution and explaining the reasons or not.
+Regardless of the response, both parties must disclose all assets, income, and expenses.
+If both sides agree on the terms, the court issues a judgment, and the marriage is officially terminated.

-In many cases, however, parties may disagree over several aspects of a divorce filing, including (but not limited to) the reasons for divorce; how assets will be split between the two parties; who will retain custody of any children shared; and more.
+However, in many cases, parties may disagree on several aspects of the legal separation, such as the reasons for ending the relationship, how assets will be divided, who will have custody of any children, and more.

 Divorce Costs Without a Lawyer